 How is this the first time I’m talking about retinol on here?!
-Retinol is the gold standard ingredient for anti-ageing and has so many other amazing benefits.
-I especially excited about this post because I interviewed the expert, Jan Marini, to learn about retinol and some of her products that contain this powerhouse ingredient.
+Retinol is the gold standard ingredient for anti-aging and has so many other amazing benefits.
+I am especially excited about this post because I interviewed the expert, Jan Marini, to learn about retinol and some of her products that contain this powerhouse ingredient.
 As I always say, I’m Jan’s #1 fan, she is the skincare queen and has such a deep understanding of skincare ingredients.
 In this post, we discuss everything from what retinol is, how it works, who it can help, and dive into some of the most common myths surrounding this amazing ingredient.

 What is Retinol?

 Retinol is in the Vitamin A family, which is one of the body’s key nutrients for boosting cell turnover.
 Retinol in skincare is a game-changer because it does SO MUCH.
 It promotes skin renewal, brightens skin tone, reduces acne, improves the appearance of discoloration, and boosts collagen production.
 It also functions as an antioxidant to help address free radical damage, which leads to visible signs of aging.

 Retinol is one of the primary skincare ingredients that has proven to actually boost collagen and plump the skin.
 Jan says everyone on the face of the earth can benefit from using it in their routine and says the sooner you start using it the better.